When most people think of Ibiza they imagine crazy clubs and night life, fancy beach clubs, luxury yachts, stunning beaches and mesmerising sunsets.

 Camping La Playa, Es Canar

 The campsite is situated right on the coast just steps away from Cala Martina on one side where you can relax on the beach and on the other side is a jetty perfect for morning meditation or just jumping off into the clear, sparkling water.
-It’s only 10 minutes walk into Es Canar, a laid back resort town with a beach, hotels, shops, bars and restaurants, and it’s next door to the famous Wednesday Punta Arabi Hippie Market.

 They have a huge variety of quirky accommodation options, you can bring your own tent or campervan or hire a tent, colourful retro caravan, wooden bungalow, yurt, tipi or even the big love shack caravan or an old converted bus.

-I opted to stay in one of their Nomad Tents which was a huge, spacious, pre pitched tent with a real bed, electricity and sea views.
 I loved falling asleep to the sound of the waves and waking up to views over the water and being able to jump into the sea.

-I went in September so it was cheaper than in peak season and a week cost me €441.
-There’s plenty of showers and toilets that are in good condition with decent hot water and what really attracted me to stay at Camping La Playa is the activities on offer including yoga in the mornings and a really fun African dance class.
-There’s also muay thai, dance, hula hoop and meditation classes in high season.
+What really attracted me to stay at Camping La Playa is the activities on offer including yoga in the mornings and a really fun African dance class.
+There’s also muay Thai, dance, hula hoop and meditation classes in high season.

 There’s not a camp kitchen so I hired a fridge, cooker and kitchen set for the tent which allowed me to go to the supermarket and cook my own food enabling me to keep costs down.